dotnet-presentations/blazor-workshop/docs/03-show-order-status.md

 ![image](https://user-images.githubusercontent.com/1101362/51804403-60528d00-2258-11e9-8d2b-ab00d33c74cb.png)

 This shows it's not strictly necessary to use `<NavLink>`.
-We'll see the reason to use it momentatily.
+We'll see the reason to use it momentarily.

 ## Adding a "My Orders" page